GoogleCloudPlatform/ml-on-gcp/gae_serve/README.md

         - Replace `BUCKET_NAME` with the name of the bucket you created on GCS above.

-        - Replace `CONFIG_ID` with the config id you got from the service endpoint deployment.
+        - Replace `CONFIG_ID` with the configuration ID you got from the service endpoint deployment.

-        - *Note that you will not be able to delete the `default` service from your project.*
+        - **Note that you will not be able to delete the `default` service from your project.**

 1. Deploy the backend service:

     `gcloud app deploy`

-    *This step could take several minutes to complete.*
+    **This step could take several minutes to complete.**

-1. If the deployment is successful, you can test it from the command line.
+1. If the deployment is successful, you can test it from the command line:

     - Create an API key with the "Create credentials" button on the [Credentials](https://console.cloud.google.com/apis/credentials) page.
 Make sure you switch to the correct GCP project first.

-    - Now you can test the service endpoint: (Remember to replace `PROJECT_ID` and `API_KEY` to their actual values below.)
+    - Now you can test the service endpoint: (Remember to replace `PROJECT_ID` and `API_KEY` with their actual values below.)

         * If you have `service: modelserve` in `app.yaml`:

             `curl -H "Content-Type: application/json" -X POST -d '{"X": [[1, 2], [5, -1], [1, 0]]}' "https://modelserve-dot-PROJECT_ID.appspot.com/predict?key=API_KEY"`

-        * If you have `servide: default` in `app.yaml`:
+        * If you have `service: default` in `app.yaml`:

             `curl -H "Content-Type: application/json" -X POST -d '{"X": [[1, 2], [5, -1], [1, 0]]}' "https://PROJECT_ID.appspot.com/predict?key=API_KEY"`